Tucson's premier No-Scalpel Vasectomy facility.

 - If you don't have insurance or they don't cover vasectomy please call our office to learn about our cash pay options.

-- Typically a vasectomy costs $150 for the consultation and $500 for the procedure.
-Please call our office for details on the cost of a vasectomy.
+- Please call our office for details on the cost of a vasectomy and self pay rates.